 - When you are attempting to draw the face for the first time, it is best, to begin with, a front view.
-However, once you have mastered that method, I would suggest that you progress onto drawing the head from the side and then from the more difficult three-quarter viewpoint.
+However, once you have mastered that method, I suggest that you progress onto drawing the head from the side and then from the more difficult three-quarter viewpoint.

 - This is slightly more advanced to start this portrait by drawing by reducing the profile view to its purest form.

-- The eye-level is marked at the halfway point between the top of the head and the bottom of the chin.
+- The eye-level is marked at the halfway point.
+Between the top of the head and the bottom of the chin.

 - To take your drawing to the next stage, pivot the eye level by twenty to thirty degrees.
 With the pivot point based in the center of the circle.
-This will give the impression of a portrait which is looking upwards.
+This will give the impression of a portrait that is looking upwards.

 Which Drawing Method Should You Use?

 - When drawing the side of the head and face, you can begin by using an H pencil.
-This is a good choice if you are looking to draw with a light faint clear line when drawing small sketches.
+This is a good choice if you are looking to draw a light faint clear line when drawing small sketches.

-- Progress onto drawing with a graphite stick, charcoal or black ink which is a great way to produce an immediate and expressive quality of line in your portraits.
+- Progress onto drawing with a graphite stick, charcoal, or black ink, which is a great way to produce an immediate and expressive quality of line in your portraits.

-I hope you have enjoyed reading this post if you want to learn more about drawing portraits, please visit, my post, portrait drawing tips for beginners.
+I hope you have enjoyed reading this post.
+If you want to learn more about drawing portraits, please visit my post, portrait drawing tips for beginners.